frederikstroem/time-to-clipboard/README.md

 ## Quickstart
 ### Download latest stable version
-To download the latest version go to [realeses on GitHub](https://github.com/frederikstroem/time-to-clipboard/releases) and download the "Latest release".
+To download the latest version go to [realeses on GitHub](https://github.com/frederikstroem/time-to-clipboard/releases) and download the latest release.

 ### Install requirements
 Unpack the downloaded folder and open a terminal in the directory.